chriswoojinlee/asmr/README.md

 - As a user, I want to be able to delete an existing sound profile.
 - As a user, I want to be able to rename an existing sound profile.
 - As a user, I want to be able to add a sound to an existing sound profile.
-- As a user, I want to be able to delete a sound from a sound profile.
+- As a user, I want to be able to delete a sound from an existing sound profile.
+- As a user, I want to be able to save a sound profile to file.
+- As a user, I want to be able to load in a saved sound profile from file.

+## Future User Stories (for my own reference)
 - As a user, I want to be able to increase the volume of a sound.
 - As a user, I want to be able to decrease the volume of a sound.

-## Future User Stories
 - As a user, I want to be able to set a volume limit.
 - As a user, I want to be able to mute the application.
 - As a user, I want to be able to play my sound profile.